neffint/neffint/docs/source/theory.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned in `Integrating the main integration range`_, when performing the Fourier integral using Filon's method, any interpolating polynomial can in principle be used.
-Here, we show the solution for a linear interpolant and a PCHIP interpolant.
+Here, we show the solution for a linear interpolant and a PCHIP (Piecewise Cubic Hermite Interpolating Polynomial - see [PCHIP]_) interpolant.
 Derivation of these results are given in [N.Mounet-PhD]_.

 In both solutions,